ZATYGOLD/Advanced-Settings-Pro/README.md

 ## New Advanced Settings

-- Single Player No Age Transitions: Enable or Disable
+- Single Player No Age Transitions: Enabled or Disabled
-- Disaster Intensity: Disable
+- Disaster Frequency: Disabled, Light, Moderate, or Catastropic
+- Settler Movement: Slow, Default, or Fast
+- Treasure Convoy Movement: Slow, Default, or Fast
-- Unit Cost: Cheaper, Default, or Expensive
+- Military Unit Cost: Cheaper, Default, or Expensive
 - Natural Wonders: None, Half, Default, More, or Double
 - Ocean Width (Homeland to Distant Lands): Less, Default, or More
 - Lake Generation: Less, Default, or More